-With fifteen years of experience across all three branches of government, Elliot has worked with elected and appointed officials at the highest levels.
-He combines the attention to detail he learned as a prosecutor, a deep understanding of the legislative and executive branches of government, significant management experience, and a broad roster of contacts in and out of government.
+Elliot Williams is a principal in The Raben Group’s Government Affairs Practice Group.
+With fifteen years of experience across all three branches of government, Elliot has worked with elected and appointed officials at the highest levels, and possesses a deep understanding of and contacts across the legislative and executive branches of government.

-Elliot previously worked as Judiciary Counsel to now-Minority Leader Charles E. Schumer.
-There, he represented the Senator on issues related to immigration, gun safety, criminal justice, antitrust, and bankruptcy.
-Elliot started his career as a practicing attorney, first clerking for two federal judges, and then being accepted into to the Attorney General’s Honors Program, where he served as a Trial Attorney in the Justice Department’s Criminal Division.
+Elliot previously worked as judiciary counsel to Majority Leader Charles E. Schumer and started his career as a practicing attorney — first clerking for two federal judges, and then being accepted into the Attorney General’s Honors Program, where he served as a trial attorney in the Justice Department’s Criminal Division.

-Elliot’s efforts earned him recognition in 2015 as one of “D.C.’s Rising Stars” by the National Law Journal.
-An adjunct professor at the Georgetown University Law Center, Elliot earned a law degree and master’s degree in journalism from Columbia University, and a bachelor’s degree cum laude in art history from the University of Pennsylvania.
+Elliot is a CNN Legal Analyst and a regular SiriusXM guest host.
+He is a frequent media commentator, having appeared on NPR nationally and regionally, and written for the Washington Post, USA Today, CNN.com, HuffPost, The Hill, and NBC News THINK.
+Elliot was recognized in 2015 as one of “D.C.’s Rising Stars” by the National Law Journal and sits on the board of the Constitutional Accountability Center.
+He earned a law degree and master’s degree in journalism from Columbia University, and a bachelor’s degree cum laude in art history from the University of Pennsylvania.

 - Deputy Assistant Attorney General for Legislative Affairs, U.S. Department of Justice